Different Types Of Abuse And Their Impact On You

 Treatment for Abuse Victims

 There is counseling for every type of abuse from physical, sexual, psychological, and even financial abuse.
-The best way to help is to talk about it but that is not easy for many victims of abuse.
+The best way to help is to talk about it to a caring professional, but that is not easy for many victims of abuse.
 It may take years before a victim is able to talk about what happened to them.
 In fact, even if the abuse happened 10 or 20 years ago, it may seem like it is still going on for them if they have not gotten treatment.

 One of the most effective treatments for abuse is cognitive behavioral therapy.
 This is a form of talk therapy that helps you deal with depression and anxiety by interrupting the link between the mind and the body when you are under stress.
-In other words, it is psychotherapy that teaches you how to focus on your thoughts and behaviors so you can control them.
-It is a way of breaking the connection between your bad memories of the past and the feelings and behaviors of the future.
+In other words, it is psychotherapy that teaches you how to focus on your thoughts and behaviors so you can take control of them.
+It is a way of breaking the connection between your bad memories of the past and the feelings and behaviors of the present and future.

 One important fact about abuse victims is that many do not want to leave the safety of their homes.
 After being in an abusive situation and finally finding a place where they feel safe, many victims have a hard time going outside that space.
 Therefore, online therapy can be a major blessing for them.
-Being able to talk to a therapist from the safety of their own home gives the victim more security and the chances of their treatment being successful is much higher.
+Being able to talk to a therapist from the safety of their own home gives people more security, and the chances of their treatment being successful is much higher.

 "Dr. Walsh has been very supportive in helping me with abuse issues and depression.
 She has taken lots of time with me, and I appreciate how far I've come with her guidance."